vikasnkumar/wisecracker/README.md

 The user can try giving a shorter prefix such as 'abc' or 'ab' or 'a' to try out how long it takes for a GPU or CPU cluster using OpenCL to reverse the MD5 sum.

+The user can then massively parallelize by running multiple instances of wisecrackmd5 with different prefixes of say 1 character each on a large cluster that supports OpenCL and be able to retrieve passwords much faster.

 We understand that the software might be deficient in some aspects, but software evolves and so will Wisecracker.